 busy

 I cleaned and greased the suspension linkage AND bolts during the install.
-The grease in the bearings was less than adequate, and none of the bolts was greased at all, which can lead to corrosion of the bolt surfaces.
+The grease in the bearings was less than adequate, and none of the bolts were greased at all, which can lead to corrosion of the bolt surfaces.

 There was one difficulty during installation.
 The Honda CRF250L Service Manual calls for removing the sub-frame, and there was no way I was doing that.
 As a consequence, the nut on the upper shock bolt is difficult to get to.
 I had to sneak an open-end wrench up the left side of the shock behind the airbox tab.
 Removing the nut by loosening the bolt is the hard way to get it off, but that's what I had to do.
 I put the nut back on by using a magnet on a wand to hold the nut in place while I threaded the bolt in.
 Again, setting the torque via the bolt head isn't according to the book, but I did it anyway.
 I wasn't gonna remove that sub-frame...
 The washer under the nut was not a problem; I used grease to keep it in place during the nut juggling.